Getting emergency care at non-VA facilities

 Play all audios:

-is notified of the emergent event within 72 hours of the start of care You, or someone acting on your behalf, can also report the emergency treatment to VA.
-VA should only be notified once
+You, or someone acting on your behalf, can also report the emergency treatment to VA.
+VA should only be notified once and ideally that notification is from the community emergency facility

-and ideally that notification is from the community emergency facility where treatment is being conducted.
-If you have an urgent or emergent need to coordinate care or transfer to a VAMC,

-contact the G.V.
+where treatment is being conducted.
+If you have an urgent or emergent need to coordinate care or transfer to a VAMC, contact the G.V.
 (Sonny) Montgomery VAMC immediately.

 Notifying VA of an emergency event allows covered Veterans to have their emergency treatment authorized by VA.
-FAILURE TO REPORT

-not occur timely, the emergency treatment may still be eligible for VA reimbursement.
+Failure to report emergency care to VA within 72 hours of the start of the

 To learn more, visit Getting Emergency Care At Non-VA Facilities | Veterans Affairs